eProsima/Fast-DDS-docs/docs/fastdds/use_cases/wifi/discovery_server_use_case.rst

 ^^^^^^^^

 Connect one server to the other.
-This means configuring one of the servers to act as client of the other.
+This means configuring one of the servers to act as a client of the other.

 Consider two servers, each one managing an isolated network: